BernardLerring/The-Bunker/README.md

 - :hover and :active pseudo classes were used to change colours on links adding to the User Experience.

 - [Cloudinary](https://cloudinary.com/) was used to host all images on the live site.

+- Bootstrap 4

+- ReactJS

+### Why did I use these Languages?

+- ReactJS provides developers with components that can be reused to create new applications.
+Reusability of components makes a developer's life much easier.
+The platform enables developers to reuse a react component that has been created for one application, that performs the same function in another.
+By reusing containers in the code, there is a simplicity to duplication.

+- Bootstrap helps designers and software developers to quickly build complete responsive websites.
+It is also the most complete CSS framework for creating mobile-first applications.

+### User advantages

+- ReactJS works with a virtual DOM.
+This means that it doesn't need to refresh all the components on a page whenever the user interacts with it, thus enhancing the user experience of the site.

 ## Testing